Puzzlepart/bestillingsportalen/PnP-templates.md

 # PnP Templates

-Provision Assist includes the ability to apply PnP Provisioning templates when a user requests the creation of a SharePoint Site (Team Site, Office 365 Group, Communication Site or Hub Site).
+Bestillingsportalen includes the ability to apply PnP Provisioning templates when a user requests the creation of a SharePoint Site (Team Site, Office 365 Group, Communication Site or Hub Site).

 Currently these can be applied **instead** of Site Templates and **cannot** be applied to Microsoft Teams 'Teams'.